Post by: Anna Brantley, Chief Revenue Officer of AnalyticsIQ

 - Can I speak with a reference of yours?

-I know that many providers out there have a ‘secret sauce’ – there are some things that are confidential, but if that confidential data or process can’t be clearly explained, it’s better to walk away than find yourself working with data that you don’t have confidence in.
+I know many providers out there that have a ‘secret recipe.’
+It’s true that some things are confidential, but if that confidential data or process can’t be clearly explained, it is better to walk away than find yourself working with data you can’t trust.